HyperDbg/HyperDbg/.github/git/git-help.md

 To update submodules:
 - git submodule update --init --recursive --remote

+To remove the effects of 'git add .' without modifying (removing) the changes in the source code (remove the source codes ready for staging):
+- git reset

 To remove the effects of 'git add .' and 'git commit -m "test"' without modifying (removing) the changes in the source code:
 - git reset --soft HEAD~1